trifork/fmk-idws-xua-test-client/README.md

 The lib-module can be used as a library e.g. for integration tests.
 This requires Spring and can be done by importing the configuration class *IDWSXUALibSpringConfiguration*.
 Several configuration and certificate files must be provided.
-A Spring component implementing `XUAProperties` must me made available in the Spring context.
+A Spring component implementing `XUAProperties` must be made available in the Spring context.
 See the app-module as an example of usage.